Firefox logo: Variants

+Firefox Nightly

 Firefox Nightly, an alternative version to Firefox that allows for features to be tested before their public implementation, has a differing logo to the base Firefox web browser.

 In August 2017, Mozilla introduced a new logo for Firefox Nightly.
 The logo preceded the November 2017 redesign of the base Firefox logo, introducing the more "flat" and textureless design.
 It changed the color of the fox from a red-orange to a blue-purple, as well as darkening the planet.

 In August 2019, Mozilla updated the logo to match that of the 2019 Firefox brand redesign, while keeping the alternative color scheme.